descope/react-sdk/README.md

 - Go to `http://localhost:3000/` and press the "Start Flow" button

 Note: if you change env file (for example, change DESCOPE_PROJECT_ID), you need to rerun `npm run start`

-Note: if you change env file (for example, change DESCOPE_PROJECT_ID), you need to rerun `npm run start`